The International Capital Markets Review: Denmark

 The general view is that financial institutions in Denmark have landed on their feet after some extremely difficult years following the financial crisis and that the additional requirements imposed (and to be imposed) on banks will provide a more stable financial sector that should be better prepared for any future challenges.

 The Danish banking sector has in the past 30 years experienced significant consolidation, which was only intensified as a consequence of the financial crisis.
 The Danish banking sector is, however, still composed of a significant number of small and medium-sized banks and saving banks compared to its Nordic peers and it is expected that both funding and capital adequacy requirements, as well as increased regulation, will facilitate further consolidation in the Danish banking sector.
 In the past 10 years the number of banks, credit cooperatives and savings banks has more than halved.
-At the end of 2019, the total number had decreased to 63.
+To date, the total number has decreased to 64.
 We have also seen the transformation of saving banks into banks to obtain funding via official listing on Nasdaq Copenhagen.

 The Alternative Investment Fund Managers Directive

 It is also possible for AIMFs to obtain a special approval to be permitted to market AIFs towards retail investors in Denmark.
 The AIFMD and the AIF will have to comply with strict regulation before the AIF can be marketed towards retail investors.
-For example, the AIFM is required to appoint a representative with a registered office in Denmark.
+The requirements are set out in an executive order on permission for AIFMs to market to retail investors.19

 In January 2014, certain sections of the Financial Business Act were adopted to enable banks to establish refinancing registers for securitisation purposes by issuing securities backed by pools of loans and credits to enterprises.